 The Ratzinger home must really have been a little Nazareth.
 Wow!

-Gift-giving is very much a part of Christmas celebrations around the globe, in memory of God’s gift of his Son to us on Christmas Day.
+Gift-giving is very much a part of Christmas festivities around the globe, in celebration of God’s gift of his Son to us on Christmas Day.
 Accompanying the tradition of giving gifts is the tradition of asking for them!
-And kids, especially, delight in this part.
+Kids, especially, delight in this part.

 However, in different parts of the world and in different eras of history, the person or persons who are petitioned are different.

-So, for example, in Spain and much of Latin America, children ask their gifts of the Three Kings, reminiscent of the fact that it was the Kings who brought Baby Jesus his first gifts (unless you count the swaddling clothes).
+So, for example, in Spain and much of Latin America, children ask their gifts of the Three Kings, reminiscent of the fact that it was the Kings who brought Baby Jesus his first gifts.

 And in some countries, it’s common to ask Christmas gifts of Baby Jesus himself.